 Eugenia loves David Bowie, Dostoevskij, and David Lynch.
 She’s a huge fan of linguistics and punctuation, so much that she tattooed a semicolon on her chest.
 She enjoys reading, eating, and wandering around the world with her little black dog and her partner in crime.

-Randy Flaum is the assistant managing editor for visuals at The York Dispatch in York, Penn.
+Randy Flaum is the former assistant managing editor for visuals at The York Dispatch in York, Penn.

 Over the past few years, Flaum has added videos and smart phones photographs to his storytelling techniques.